 2. Characteristics of Dyscalculia

 What does dyscalculia look like in real life?
-This section explores its telltale characteristics, including struggles with visual memory and subitizing — core features that make math such a challenge.
+This section explores its telltale characteristics, including struggles with visual memory and subitizing—core features that make math so challenging.

 - Dyscalculia and Visual Memory: A Hidden Link in Learning Struggles